BPJackson/design-assessment/grading-instructions.md

 ##How to grade this assessment
 Note: This should be as low cost as possible.

 Ideally an instructor is able to look at the images/screenshots and markdown files that the student has created and gauge the students execution and mastery of the material.
+There should be no need to analyze code unless there are glaring issues.

 ####Check wireframes for:
 * Symantic placement of content
 * Use of all of the content sections
 	* If they used more properly, +1
 * Proper alignment at each break point
 	* Maintaining content heiarchy @ each break point

 ####Check styleguide for:
 #####Compare to the example styleguide on Frontify